 If you're a female and you go to the gym in what is the equivalent of a bra and panties, people are going to stare.

-And if you're a red-blooded man like me saying, don't look at me is like asking me not to breathe air.
+And if you're a red-blooded man like me, saying don't look at me is like asking me not to breathe air.

 It's naturally going to happen.

-But to sit there as a woman dressed in what is essentially a bra in panties and working out and not expect somebody to look at you is already ludicrous.
+But to sit there as a woman dressed in what is essentially a bra and panties and working out and not expect somebody to look at you is already ludicrous, but we see that enough.

-But now it's at another level where not only it's oh, you can't look at me while I'm doing this and filming it.
+But now it's at another level where not only it's, oh, you can't look at me while I'm doing this and filming it.

 Explain to me this logic.